-gas production are being held up due to an allegedly unmarketable title.
-In these instances, the parties can be subject to suits to specifically enforce or defeat their contracts, or to seek damages, as appropriate, with the Court's decision being based on the "marketability" of title as measured, in part, by the Standards.
+The Standards become binding between the parties (1) if the contract incorporates the Standards as the measure of the quality of title;5 or, (2) if proceeds from the sale of oil or gas production are being held up due to an allegedly unmarketable title.6 In these instances, the parties can be subject to suits to specifically enforce or defeat their contracts, or to seek damages, as appropriate, with the Court's decision being based on the "marketability" of title as measured, in part, by the Standards.

 As noted above, there are 94 separate Standards in Oklahoma.
-On the following pages, we will try to discuss with you 42 of these 94 Standards.
-The Standards we have chosen to cover include (1) those on express private trusts and partnerships, which appear to be currently of interest to a good many examiners, (2) several which exclusively deal with oil and gas issues (e.g., Standard 4.2 OIL AND GAS LEASES AND MINERAL AND
+On the following pages, we will try to discuss with you 29 of these 94 Standards.
+The Standards we have chosen to cover include those which are among those usually considered the most useful (e.g., Standard 9.4 RECITAL OF IDENTITY OR SUCCESSORSHIP).